nikhilgupta221b/ML-PLACEMENT-PREP/NLP.md

 TF-IDF treats words as independent entities and doesn’t consider semantic relationships between them.
 This limitation hinders its ability to capture contextual information and word meanings.

 Sensitivity to Document Length: Longer documents tend to have higher overall term frequencies, potentially biasing TF-IDF towards longer documents.

+## Neural Approach

+**Word2Vec**

+The underlying idea is that words with similar meanings should have similar vector representations.
+In Word2Vec every word is assigned a vector.
+We start with either a random vector or one-hot vector.

+There are two neural embedding methods for Word2Vec, Continuous Bag of Words (CBOW) and Skip-gram.

+**1.Continuous Bag of Words(CBOW)**

+Continuous Bag of Words (CBOW) is a type of neural network architecture used in the Word2Vec model.
+The primary objective of CBOW is to predict a target word based on its context, which consists of the surrounding words in a given window.
+Given a sequence of words in a context window, the model is trained to predict the target word at the center of the window.

+**2.Skip-Gram**

+The Skip-Gram model learns distributed representations of words in a continuous vector space.
+The main objective of Skip-Gram is to predict context words (words surrounding a target word) given a target word.
+This is the opposite of the Continuous Bag of Words (CBOW) model, where the objective is to predict the target word based on its context.
+It is shown that this method produces more meaningful embeddings.

 # RNN vs LSTM vs GRU